genbentzer/ZondAl/README.md

 My software detects the addressing scheme and algorith automatically.
 You can change it if you want but I do not know why you would - but the option is there.
 Could become in useful in the future.

-As you can imagine, the files are large.
-Mostly because the seperate binaries are.
+In total, 17MB with the the seperate binaries are.
 I am helped with the binaries and my colleagues require payments.
 .5 Eth - Half Etherium.
 No negotiation.

 Contact me on Telegram: GenBen